-In the West, the most widely taught form of yoga is Hatha yoga with classes offering students exercises to stretch and flex the body, develop breath awareness, relaxation and meditation.
+Hatha yoga is the most widely taught form of yoga in the western world, with classes offering students exercises to stretch and flex the body, develop breath awareness, relaxation and meditation.
 It can strengthen and tone the body, unlock tight breathing patterns and still the mind.

 Asanas (yoga postures) strengthen and tone the body and improve the flow of energy – regulating physical systems of the body and breath, and stilling the mind for meditation.